EddieJostell/AJAX-Assignment/readme/README.md

 ## API(s)
 * https://www.newsAPI.org
-API that gathers APIs from several news stations.
+News API is a simple and easy-to-use API that returns JSON metadata for the headlines currently published on a range of news sources and blogs (70 and counting so far).

 ## Technologies